Eve00000/mixxxwebsite/content/news/XXXX-XX-XX-mixxx-2_6_beta-released.md

 - remix a track: set the volume of the Drums on 100%, the bass on 90%, the other on 50% and the vocals on 60%
 - add effects to the vocal only: set the volume of all stems to a value of your choice + add reverb effect only to the vocals.

-Mixxx wouldn't be Mixxx if these controls weren't available for your controller, so they arthis.
+Mixxx wouldn't be Mixxx if these controls weren't available for your controller, so they are.
 To control the Stems you need for each channel, depending on your choice
 - 4 buttons if you want to use the 'mute' functions
 - 4 encoders to control the Volume